dandmcqueen/Module_14_Challenge/README.md

 # Ada Tuned Model

 **The Ada tuned model showed the best results.
 It greatly improved the recall and f-1 for the -1 results but this came at a cost as the recall for the 1.0 results dropped.
-It performed well through 2019 and had great results for the fisrt half of 2020.
-Further adjustments could be made to the SMA's and data size to help correct the drop through the second half of 2020.**
+It performed well through 2019 and had great results for the fisrt half of 2020.**

 <p align="left"><img src="images/ada_tune.jpg">

+## End Results
+---
+**Tuning the ADA model showed the most promising for adjusting the original trading strategy.
+It performed well in 2019 where other models struggled.
+It also showed the best results from 2020 on.
+Tuning the SMA's and the data sample size would help correct the the last 6 or 7 months where its performance started to falter.**
 ---

 <br/>